L-Tyrosine is the master precursor required to form all catecholamine neurotransmitters.

 L-Tyrosine can be an effective nootropic when stacked with ADHD/ADD meds like Ritalin or Adderall.
 It helps supply extracellular dopamine needed to improve the effectiveness of stimulants used to boost the uptake of dopamine in your brain.

-How does L-Tyrosine feel?
+How does L-Tyrosine as a nootropic feel?

 Keep in mind that L-Tyrosine is a precursor to catecholamines.
 So if you’re not ‘low’ on dopamine, norepinephrine or epinephrine – you may not ‘feel’ anything.